ola20khaled/ola20khaled/README.md

 - 👋 Hi, I’m @ola20khaled
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Analysing using Python, and ML
+- 🌱 I’m currently learning Data Analysing and ML using Python
 - 📫 How to reach me ola_khaled20@hotmail.com

 <!---